OpenMendel/TrajGWAS.jl/docs/src/index.md

-For documentation of the `vgwas` function, type `?vgwas` in Julia REPL.
+For documentation of the `trajgwas` function, type `?trajgwas` in Julia REPL.
 ```@docs
-vgwas
+trajgwas
 ```

 ### Formula for null model